deshaami/Django-API-Celery-Telegram/README.md

 > 🧪 Test this by checking your Django admin or database — new Telegram user entries will appear after `/start`.

+---

+## ✅ Testing & Validation

+All major components of the project were thoroughly tested using:

+- 🧪 **Postman**: For API testing (GET, POST with token authentication).
+- 💻 **Django Shell**: To manually call bot methods and test database entries.
+- 📱 **Telegram Bot**: Real-time interaction tested with `/start` command.

+### 📸 Screenshots

+You can find them in [images](./images).

+---

+## 🧪 Project Validated!

+This repository was built with a focus on:
+- Clean architecture
+- Modular Django apps
+- Celery working with Redis
+- Telegram bot integration
+- Tested with screenshots as proof